Edwin Hubble: Career

 In 1919, Hubble was offered a staff position at the Carnegie Institution for Science's Mount Wilson Observatory, near Pasadena, California, by George Ellery Hale, the founder and director of the observatory.
 Hubble remained on staff at Mount Wilson until his death in 1953.
 Shortly before his death, Hubble became the first astronomer to use the newly completed giant 200 in reflector Hale Telescope at the Palomar Observatory near San Diego, California.

-Hubble also worked as a civilian for U.S. Army at Aberdeen Proving Ground in Maryland during World War II as the Chief of the External Ballistics Branch of the Ballistics Research Laboratory during which he directed a large volume of research in exterior ballistics which increased the effective firepower of bombs and projectiles.
+Hubble also worked as a civilian for United States Army at Aberdeen Proving Ground in Maryland during World War II as the Chief of the External Ballistics Branch of the Ballistic Research Laboratory during which he directed a large volume of research in exterior ballistics which increased the effective firepower of bombs and projectiles.
 His work was facilitated by his personal development of several items of equipment for the instrumentation used in exterior ballistics, the most outstanding development being the high-speed clock camera, which made possible the study of the characteristics of bombs and low-velocity projectiles in flight.
-The results of his studies were credited with greatly improving design, performance, and military effectiveness of bombs and rockets.
+The results of his studies were credited with improving the design, performance, and military effectiveness of bombs and rockets.
 For his work there, he received the Legion of Merit award.

 Discoveries

 Universe goes beyond the Milky Way galaxy

 Edwin Hubble's arrival at Mount Wilson Observatory, California, in 1919 coincided roughly with the completion of the 100 in Hooker Telescope, then the world's largest.
-At that time, the prevailing view of the cosmos was that the universe consisted entirely of the Milky Way Galaxy.
+At that time, the prevailing view of the cosmos was that the universe consisted entirely of the Milky Way galaxy.

-Using the Hooker Telescope at Mount Wilson, Hubble identified Cepheid variables, a standard candle discovered by Henrietta Leavitt.
+Using the Hooker Telescope at Mount Wilson, Hubble identified Cepheid variables, a standard candle discovered by Henrietta Swan Leavitt.
 Comparing their apparent luminosity to their intrinsic luminosity gives their distance from Earth.
 Hubble found Cepheids in several nebulae, including the Andromeda Nebula and Triangulum Nebula.
-His observations, made in 1924, proved conclusively that these nebulae were much too distant to be part of the Milky Way and were, in fact, entire galaxies outside our own, thus today they are no longer considered nebulae.
+His observations, made in 1924, proved conclusively that these nebulae were much too distant to be part of the Milky Way and were, in fact, entire galaxies outside the Milky Way galaxy; thus, today they are no longer considered nebulae.